papajessie/swcpy/docs/RodianSample.md

   * Impact delay: 1s
   * New target on reload: No
   * Can shoot over walls: No
-  * Time between end of clip and start of clip: 25m
+  * Time between end of clip and start of clip: 1.500s
   * Retargeting offset: 20
   * Self-centered targeting: No
   * Shot count: 5
   * Time between shots: 500ms
   * Target locking: No
-  * _Not found: Splash_

 |Level          |1  |2   |3   |4   |5   |6   |7   |8   |9   |10  |
 |---------------|---|----|----|----|----|----|----|----|----|----|